klerk-framework/website/docs/intro.md

 The documentation is still work in progress.
 :::

+Clerk is currently residing in a private repository.
 Ask for a token, store it on your local file system as described here: https://docs.gitlab.com/ee/user/packages/gradle_repository/#authenticate-to-the-package-registry-with-gradle

-In your consuming project add this to your build.gradle.kts
+Add this in build.gradle.kts:

 ```
 repositories {
-    ...
     maven {
         url = uri("https://gitlab.com/api/v4/projects/33843632/packages/maven")
         name = "GitLab"